Osteoporosis Fitness Tips

 - Take one step forward with your left foot, bending your left knee

-- Lean onto your left leg, bringing your chest and your head forward toward the corner
+- Lean on your left leg, bringing your chest and your head forward toward the corner

 - Hold this position of tension for a count of 20